COVID-19 Relief Legislation Expands Employee Retention Credit

 The Consolidated Appropriations Act, 2021, retroactively repealed the restriction that prevented PPP borrowers from claiming ERC benefits.
-Thus, PPP borrowers that are otherwise eligible to claim ERC credits can retroactively claim these credits on qualified wages paid after March 12, 2020.
-The legislation allows employers to claim all allowable 2020 credits on their fourth quarter 2020 payroll tax returns.
-However, additional guidance is required to provide the mechanics for how to make these retroactive claims, and Form 941 needs to be updated to accommodate such claims.
+Thus, PPP borrowers that are otherwise eligible to claim ERC credits can retroactively claim these credits on qualified wages paid after March 12, 2020, by filing Form 941-X to amend the originally filed Form 941 for the appropriate quarter.

 The legislation also prevents employers from using the same wages to calculate ERC credits and count towards PPP loan forgiveness.
 A careful analysis will be required to maximize ERC credits and achieve full PPP loan forgiveness.
 Payroll costs are often the easiest costs to identify when preparing and submitting PPP loan forgiveness applications.
 PPP borrowers that are also eligible for ERC credits may need to spend time identifying non-payroll costs to apply to PPP loan forgiveness in an effort reduce the amount of payroll costs needed for full forgiveness.

 ERC: 2020 v.
 2021